Richard of Conisburgh, 3rd Earl of Cambridge: Early life

-Richard of York was born about 20 July 1385 at Conisbrough Castle, Yorkshire, the second son of Edmund of Langley, 1st Duke of York, and his first wife, Isabella of Castille.
+Richard of York was born about 20 July 1385 at Conisbrough Castle, Yorkshire, the second son of Edmund of Langley, 1st Duke of York, and his first wife, Isabella of Castile.
 On his father's side, he was the grandson of King Edward III and Philippa of Hainault, and on his mother's side, the grandson of Peter the Cruel, King of Castile and León, and his favourite mistress, María de Padilla (died 1361).
-His godfather was King Richard II.
-There is no record of his birth or baptism and others put his birth in about 1375.
-Richard II was at York on 20 July 1385, and in 1375 the future king was only eight years old; it was unlikely he would have been a godfather at that age, and with his father still alive.
+There is no record of his birth or baptism, and some put his birth in about 1375.
+His godfather was King Richard II, a fact that argues for the later date.
+Richard II was at York on 20 July 1385, close enough to serve as godfather to the future Earl of Cambridge, while in 1375 the future king was only eight years old; it was unlikely he would have been a godfather at that age, and with his father still alive.

 Richard was twelve years younger than his brother, Edward.
 Strangely, Richard received no lands from his father and was mentioned neither in his father's will nor his brother's will.
 This circumstance has been taken by G.L.
 Harriss as an indication that Richard's father and brother did not recognize him as a full blood relative, and that he may have been the child of an illicit liaison between his mother and the king's half-brother John Holland.
 This theory gained new life following the DNA studies of the remains of Richard III in 2014.